Commuter Track

 Students are allowed to stay with an adult family member residing in the San Francisco Bay Area while attending the UC Berkeley Pre-College Scholars Commuter Track.

-Students can only stay with responsible adult relatives that are able to provide care, shelter, meals, and supervision to the student for the duration of the 2024 Pre-College Scholars Commuter Track.
+Students can only stay with responsible adult relatives that are able to provide care, shelter, meals, and supervision to the student for the duration of the program.
 Students found in violation of this policy will be immediately dismissed from the program.

-Domestic and International students who live outside the local Bay Area that need accommodation or visa/I-20 support are not eligible for the Commuter Track, and must apply to The Berkeley Pre-College Scholars Residential Track.
+Domestic and International students who live outside the local Bay Area that need housing accommodation or visa/I-20 support are not eligible for the Commuter Track, and must apply to the Berkeley Pre-College Scholars Residential Track.

-Berkeley Pre-College Scholars: Summer Commuter track participants enroll in college-level courses offered during 2024 summer sessions.
+Berkeley Pre-College Scholars Commuter track participants enroll in college-level courses offered during summer sessions.
 Study alongside UC Berkeley students and visiting students from institutions around the United States and the world.

 It is your responsibility to make sure that the course is available for high school students.
 If you have any questions about prerequisite verification or course availability, please contact the academic department directly.